About VPN Gateway

 Site-to-Site and Multi-Site (IPsec/IKE VPN tunnel)

 A Site-to-Site (S2S) VPN gateway connection is a connection over IPsec/IKE (IKEv1 or IKEv2) VPN tunnel.
 A S2S connection requires a VPN device located on-premises that has a public IP address assigned to it and is not located behind a NAT.
 S2S connections can be used for cross-premises and hybrid configurations.

 This type of connection is a variation of the Site-to-Site connection.
 You create more than one VPN connection from your virtual network gateway, typically connecting to multiple on-premises sites.
 When working with multiple connections, you must use a RouteBased VPN type (known as a dynamic gateway when working with classic VNets).
 Because each virtual network can only have one VPN gateway, all connections through the gateway share the available bandwidth.
 This is often called a "multi-site" connection.

 Deployment models and methods for Site-to-Site and Multi-Site

 (**) denotes that this method contains steps that require PowerShell.

 (+) denotes that this article is written for multi-site connections.

-A Point-to-Site (P2S) VPN gateway lets you create a secure connection to your virtual network from an individual client computer.
-Point-to-Site VPN connections are useful when you want to connect to your VNet from a remote location, such when you are telecommuting from home or a conference.
-A P2S VPN is also a useful solution to use instead of a Site-to-Site VPN when you have only a few clients that need to connect to a VNet.
+A Point-to-Site (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
+A P2S connection is established by starting it from the client computer.
+This solution is useful for telecommuters who want to connect to Azure VNets from a remote location, such as from home or a conference.
+P2S VPN is also a useful solution to use instead of S2S VPN when you have only a few clients that need to connect to a VNet.